Where travel experts go on vacation

 Find spider monkeys in Minas Gerais

-"I think it's time that Minas Gerais in Brazil gets some attention," says Matthew Lapolice, luxury travel manager at Absolute Travel.
+"I think it's time that Minas Gerais in Brazil gets some attention," says Matthew LaPolice, luxury travel manager at Absolute Travel.

 It's home to the mining heartland of the country and the financial capital Belo Horizonte.